Below are links with info on earning certifications:

 - PMP® certification information directly from PMI

-- Note about PMP® exam changes now scheduled for January 2, 2021: The new exam is still based on the current PMBOK® Guide.
+- Note about PMP® exam changes as of January 2, 2021: The new exam is still based on the current PMBOK® Guide.
 Here’s a link to PMI’s site for info on exam changes.
 The exam content crossover map found from this link summarizes changes.
 Most of the new topics are in my current book (servant leadership, knowledge transfer, emotional intelligence, project methodologies, agile, etc.).
 Here’s another link to check for updates as well and a podcast from PMI on the new exam.
-Also note that PMI plans to develop standard PMP exam materials and train the trainer courses for REPs.
+Also note that PMI has created standard PMP exam materials and train the trainer courses for Authorized Training Partners.

-- A new edition of my book will come out when there is a new PMBOK® Guide, currently planned for early 2021.
-I am no longer selling copies of older editions per PMI’s request.
+- A new edition of my book will come out a few months after the new PMBOK® Guide is published, currently planned for early 2021.

 Why get certification?